 Victims who participate in a SafeSport investigation do not waive their right to seek other legal remedies.
 Depending on the circumstances, they may file a civil suit in addition to their SafeSport complaint.

 SafeSport Lawyers Protecting Victims of Abuse

 If you are the victim of abuse, our SafeSport lawyers will protect your rights throughout the investigation and dispute resolution process.
 We can assist you in filing a complaint, prepare you for any interviews that may be required, and gather evidence to use if arbitration becomes necessary.
 Our SafeSport lawyers will ensure your voice is heard and that your abuser is held accountable.

 Are You in Need of a SafeSport Attorney?

 If you are part of a SafeSport proceeding, it is critical to speak with our experienced SafeSport lawyers as soon as possible.
-Contact our firm online or call us directly at +1-207-747-5899 to schedule your free consultation.
+Contact our firm online or call us directly at +1-207-747-5899 to schedule an initial consultation.
 We are devoted to the very specific practice of sports law and have represented athletes from over 50 countries spanning more than 50 sports.
 Our SafeSport lawyers are dedicated advocates for athletes and will work diligently to protect your athletic career and professional reputation.